 This recipe was passed down to me from my Mom (the keeper of all things sacred, such as this recipe).
 Where she got it is anyone’s guess.
-After getting the recipe from her, I’ve been making them for over 35 years and guarantee they will not disappoint you!
+They are also known as layer bars.
+After getting this EASY recipe from her, I’ve been making them every year for over 35 years and guarantee they will not disappoint!

-The combination of flavors (HELLO chocolate and coconut!) make this a very rich and delicious bar cookie.
+The combination of flavors (HELLO chocolate, coconuts and pecans!) make this a very rich and delicious, chewy bar cookie on a buttery graham cracker crust.
 They can be made (start to finish) in about 30 minutes, so as you can tell, they are very dangerous.
 Be very scared.
+I can hardly keep them around, once made, without my family gobbling them up!

 Sometimes I put on pounds just looking at them.
 I’m including a photo of the last batch I made, but I’m warning you…don’t look too long at the photo…get in your kitchen and make some…stat!